 When we made this guide, we wanted to make it as easy and simple as possible for you to find the best dog bed for your German Shepherd.

-We know there can be a lot of choices (which can make your head spin), and there can be a lot to consider, so we wanted to put everything in the one place for you.
+We know there are many dog beds to choose from, and there can be a lot to consider, so we wanted to put everything in the one place for you.

 We’ve put together not only a list of the dog beds for you German Shepherd, but also given you extra information on fabrics, support, warranties, sheets/bed protectors, the different types of dog beds + heaps more!